pusher/faros/README.md

 project, as such we have auto-generated [CRDs](config/crds) and [Kustomize](https://github.com/kubernetes-sigs/kustomize) configuration as examples of how to install the controller in the [config](config) folder.
+To quickly install the controller and CRDs on a cluster you can run `make deploy`.

 You **must** manually install the [CRDs](config/crds) before the controller will be fully functional, it will not install them for you.